gwtboot/gwt-boot-modules/README.md

 copy paste loads of dependency descriptors.
-For example, if you want to get started using GWT and [Domino UI](https://github.com/DominoKit/domino-ui) for your Material Design and [Elemental2](https://github.com/google/elemental2) just include the spring-boot-starter-ui-domino dependency in your project, and you are good to go.
+For example, if you want to get started using GWT and [Domino UI](https://github.com/DominoKit/domino-ui) for your Material Design and [Elemental2](https://github.com/google/elemental2) just include the `gwt-boot-starter-ui-domino` dependency in your project, and you are good to go.

 ## List of all supported GWT frameworks